Rackspace sponsored the 2019 Google Cloud Platform (GCP®) Summits in Stockholm and Amsterdam and challenged the attendees to a game of Kubertetris.

 Personally, I hardly qualify as a proper developer, let alone a game developer.
 But I knew I wanted to build something that could be run just about anywhere on non-specific hardware, and that would be easy to maintain and support, which lead me to explore the possibility of creating Tetris based on HTML5 and client-side only code.

 Luckily, some kind souls already did all the hard work and developed an open-source Tetris HTML5 clone with theme support.
 I cannot praise them enough, and I've tried to reach out to see if we can somehow compensate them for their hard work.
 Kudos to the people at Aerolab and their project Blockrain.js!

-I created a custom theme around GCP and Kubernetes, included our Service Blocks, adjusted some of the game files for additional customization, and hosted the game on blob storage, the result of which can be found here.
+I created a custom theme around GCP and Rackspace, included our Service Blocks, adjusted some of the game files for additional customization, and hosted the game on blob storage, the result of which can be found here.
 NB - Works best in Chrome and not on mobile!

 Don't tell Google that it's on Azure Blob Storage for now ;-).
 The epileptic background animations are standard CSS, and it features the original Gameboy soundtrack by Chip Tanaka.

 Add a simple whiteboard to record the scores, some awesome prizes (Airblock - A modular programmable drone/Hovercraft, a Raspberry PI 3 with MINECRAFT: PI edition, and a BBC Micro-bit), and some enthusiastic contestants and winners, and you have the recipe for a very enjoyable day at the conference booth!